 1. Canned Foods

-Canned foods should be a large staple of your pantry.
-Canned foods have been processed and sealed to allow for longer shelf life.
+Canned foods should be a large staple of your emergency food pantry.
+Also, canned foods have been processed and sealed to allow for longer shelf life.
 You should always check the dates of expiration before purchase to get the cans that have the dates furthest out.

 Canned foods can include almost any food group including meats and fish.
 Canned meat has a particularly long shelf life and will provide protein and nutrients that are needed for survival.